 Can I stay overnight in someone else’s home?

-If you are a student in University accommodation studying, staying over summer and self-isolating because you are symptomatic, please notify firstname.lastname@example.org and make sure your student record is up-to-date.
+If you are a student in University accommodation studying, staying over autumn/winter and self-isolating because you are symptomatic, please notify firstname.lastname@example.org and make sure your student record is up-to-date.
 Please also let the University's support services know that you are self-isolating by completing this Google form.
 The form will signpost you to the sources of welfare support available during this time.